Getting started¶

 labels = seg.rasterize_grains(all_grains, large_image)

-See the Segment_every_grain.ipynb notebook for an example of how the models can be loaded and used for segmenting an image and QC-ing the result.
-The notebook goes through the steps of loading the models, running the segmentation, interactively updating the result, and saving the grain data and the mask.
+See the Segment_every_grain.ipynb notebook for a complete example of how the models can be loaded and used for segmenting an image and QC-ing the result.
+The notebook goes through all the steps described above in an interactive format.

 Finetuning the U-Net model¶